scytherswings/Plex-Board/README.md

 3. `source /usr/local/rvm/scripts/rvm`

 4. `cd /opt` \
-Now at this point, you might have to give your user write permissions to this directory.
+You might have to give your user write permissions to this directory.
  If that is the case run: \
  `sudo chmod 777 /opt -R`